Roman Cyprus: Palaiaphos (Old Paphos)

-Modern construction in the town of Kouklia has unfortunately obliterated much of the remains at Palaiaphos.
+Modern construction in the town of Kouklia has obliterated much of the remains at Palaiaphos.
 However, enough remains that Roman built temples can be identified apart from earlier constructions.
-These buildings are situated on an East/West orientation, and are located in the Northern part of the sanctuary complex.
+These buildings are situated on an east/west orientation and are located in the northern part of the sanctuary complex.
 The two buildings, built sometime between the late first and early second century AD, keep to the traditional open court plan for the Paphian cult.
 It is thought that these were built after the earthquake in 76/77 AD that may have caused some destruction to the sanctuary complex.
-Reconstructions of the Roman sanctuary show the buildings to surround a rectangular open court, possibly left open on the West side, and enclosed by a South Stoa, an East wing, and a North Hall.
+Reconstructions of the Roman sanctuary show the buildings to surround a rectangular open court, possibly left open on the west side, and enclosed by a south stoa, an east wing, and a north hall.
 The north and south halls are thought to have housed cultic banquets for the goddess.
-A shrine with an aniconic (non-human form) representation of the goddess Aphrodite was most likely moved from the Old Temple to the new Roman temple.
+A shrine with an aniconic (non-human form) representation of the goddess Aphrodite was most likely moved from the old temple to the new Roman temple.
 During festivals and celebrations, this conical shaped stone that was a symbol of the fertility goddess was anointed with oils incense were offered.
 Other religious activities included a procession from the new city to the sanctuary and some form of religious prostitution.

 The sanctuary to Aphrodite was one of the primary religious centers on Cyprus.
 The site was famous and attracted visitors from all over the Mediterranean world.
-There were many Imperial patrons of the sanctuary and a few emperors even visited the temple, including Trajan and Titus.
-The importance of the sanctuary is what kept Palaiaphos on the map after Nea Paphos was founded.
+There were many imperial patrons of the sanctuary, and a few emperors even visited the temple, including Trajan and Titus.
+The importance of the sanctuary is what kept Palaiaphos relevant after Nea Paphos was founded.
 There was a paved road from Nea Paphos to Palaiaphos that Cypriots would travel in procession for festivals.

 Salamis

-Salamis, located by the modern city of Famagusta, was one of the most important cities on Cyprus and the eastern Mediterranean during the reign of the Ptolemies.
-It represents a shift of center to the north, which coincided with the opening of the 'south harbor' at the southern end of the protecting reef—a harbor which was to remain in commission until the flooding of the entire coast-line, possibly in the 4th century.
+Salamis, located by the modern city of Famagusta, was one of the most important cities in Cyprus and the eastern Mediterranean during the reign of the Ptolemies.
+It represents a shift of center to the north, which coincided with the opening of the 'south harbor' at the southern end of the protecting reef—a harbor which was to remain in commission until the flooding of the entire coastline, possibly in the 4th century.
 But Salamis, despite this new harbor, was supplanted by Paphos in the early 2nd century BC as the capital of this island; and this distinction, once lost, was not recovered until AD 346, when the city was re-founded as Constantia.